 USB 2.0 vs 3.0

 USB 2.0 supports a maximum transfer speed of 480mbps, while USB 3.0 supports 5gbps.
-While this sounds like a large difference, Oculus Quest only requires a recommended 150mbps of data transfer.
+While this sounds like a large difference, Meta Quest only requires a recommended 150mbps of data transfer.

 So for the speed at which data transmits to and from the gaming PC to the VR headsets, either standard is fine.

 Oculus Link 3.0 cables use full duplex communications.
-This means that data is sent from your headset controller to the PC while your PCVR video is fed to the headset at the exact same time.
+This means that data is sent from your headset controller to the PC while your PCVR video is fed to the headset simultaneously.
 Since 2.0 cables can’t do this, you can expect some additional latency while playing.

 Oculus Link Not Working: FAQs

-If you are having trouble trying to setup Oculus Link, we’ve compiled some questions and answers to some of the most popular questions on the internet.
+If you are having trouble setting up Oculus Link, we’ve compiled some questions and answers to some of the most popular questions on the internet.

 Why does my Quest connect to my PC and then quickly crash?